 Food-Safe: Always verify that your dog's stainless steel bowl is food-safe and BPA-free.
 Look for the label "type 304 stainless steel," which is non-toxic and puncture-resistant.
 It's the most popular food-safe stainless steel grade and is often referred to as 18/8.
 If manufacturing processes are a concern, you could source a stainless steel bowl that's made in the U.S. and tested for contamination.

 Does your dog nudge his bowl all around the kitchen during mealtime?
 This food-grade stainless steel bowl features a permanently bonded rubber ring around its base that prevents slipping and sliding.
 It comes in six sizes, holding 1.25 cups to 13 cups of kibble, and is dishwasher-safe.
-Pictured here is the 5-cup design, which the company says is suitable for medium-size dog breeds like beagles and corgis.
+Pictured here is the 5-cup design, which the company says is suitable for medium-sized dog breeds like beagles and corgis.
 It measures 6.85 inches long, 6.85 inches wide, and 2.54 inches high.

 A 2005 study from the University of New England found that dogs prefer cool (not cold) water of around 59 degrees Fahrenheit.
 Encourage your dog to stay hydrated by gifting them a stainless steel bowl with double-wall insulation to keep their water at the perfect temperature.
 Made of food-grade stainless steel (type 304), each Hydrapeak bowl features a dishwasher-safe powder coating in one of 17 colors.
 Pet parents can choose from a 4-cup or 8-cup capacity, complete with a lifetime warranty against the manufacturer's defects.
 The bottom of the bowl has non-slip rubber pads to keep it firmly in place while your dog is chowing down.
 This insulated dog bowl is about half the price of the coveted YETI Boomer but offers many of the same design features.